cryostatio/cryostat-legacy/HTTP_API.md

 * #### `GrafanaDatasourceUrlGetHandler`

     ###### synopsis
-    Returns the URL of the Grafana datasource that Container JFR is configured with (determined by the environment variable `GRAFANA_DATASOURCE_URL`).
+    Returns the URL of the Grafana datasource that Cryostat is configured with (determined by the environment variable `GRAFANA_DATASOURCE_URL`).